Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 Mom, of course, had found out.
 And *she* absolutely did *not* approve of her boys *‘fighting like hooligans.’* So there’d been another argument between her and Allison, defused by Xiù, and a compromise offered by Julian.

 So, Mom was picking them up from school today.
 Which actually added to their reputation a bit anyway, ‘cuz Mom actually had her own car.
-Not a lot of people in Folctha owned cars---they were super expensive to bring through the Array and between the buses and those cool little self-driving cabs there wasn’t a whole lot of *point* to owning your own car---but there was a second-hand dealer in town anyway, and Mom had got one as soon as she could afford it.
+Not a lot of people in Folctha owned cars - they were super expensive to bring through the Array and between the buses and those cool little self-driving cabs there wasn’t a whole lot of *point* to owning your own car - but there was a second-hand dealer in town anyway, and Mom had got one as soon as she could afford it.

 It wasn’t a *great* car but it was her own personal one, and that was rare enough to instantly make the twins a little cooler.
 Ramsey didn’t really care.
 He’d have preferred to walk home, or jog if Julian came to fetch them, or maybe go ‘round Bryony’s house and play videogames for a bit…